 A scheme titled “Comprehensive Scheme for Establishment of Hydro-meteorological and Flood Forecasting Network on rivers Common to India and Bhutan” is in operation.
-The network consists of 32 Hydro-meteorological/ meteorological stations located in Bhutan and being maintained by the Royal Government of Bhutan with funding from India.
+At present, the network consists of 32 Hydro-meteorological/ meteorological stations located in Bhutan,which are being maintained by the Royal Government of Bhutan with funding from India.
 The data received from these stations are utilized in India for formulating flood forecasts.

 A Joint Group of Expert (JGE) on Flood Management has been constituted between India and Bhutan to discuss and assess the probable causes and effects of the recurring floods and erosion in the southern foothills of Bhutan and adjoining plains in India and recommend to both Governments appropriate and mutually acceptable remedial measures.
 Nine meetings of JGE have been held so far.
 The 9th meeting was held during 7-8th January, 2020 at Punakha, Bhutan.

 In accordance with the decision taken during the first meeting of JGE, a Joint Technical Team (JTT) on Flood Management between the two countries was constituted.
 The purpose of JTT is to assess the field situation and provide technical support to JGE on flood management.
-Six meetings of JTT have been held so far.
-The 6th meeting of JTT was held during 12 -13th September, 2019 at Jalpaiguri, India.
+Seven meetings of JTT have been held so far.
+The 7th meeting of JTT was held during 5-6th October, 2023at Phuentsholing, Bhutan.